Celebrating 850 years of Worship at St Mary’s Church

 St Mary’s is the largest church in Leicestershire including Leicester Cathedral.
 The church was built in the shape of a cross with the two side arms or transepts flanked by aisles, a feature of a cathedral, and only found in four other parish churches in the country that are not cathedrals.

-Work on the current church was well underway in the 13th Century and it is this 850th anniversary that was due to be celebrated last year.
-Sadly Covid-19 made this impossible but it is a significant anniversary that cannot be ignored and so two years late, Melton will celebrate the Church that has been the heart of its community for over 850 years.
+Work on the current church was well underway in the 13th Century and it is this 850th anniversary that was due to be celebrated in 2019.
+Sadly Covid-19 made this impossible but it is a significant anniversary that cannot be ignored and so two years late, Melton celebrated the Church that has been the heart of its community for over 850 years.

 Take a Tour of St Mary’s Church (Download)